williamouyang/okta.github.io/_source/_docs/how-to/validate-id-token.md

 ### Decode the ID Token

-You will have to decode the access token, which is in JWT format.
+You will have to decode the ID token, which is in JWT format.
 Here are a few examples of how to do this:

 (jakub.todo.
 Link to code section below)

 ### Verify the Token's Signature

-You verify the access token's signature by matching the key that was used to sign in with one of the key's you retrieved from your Okta Authorization Server's JWK endpoint.
-Specifically, each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the Access Token header.
+You verify the ID token's signature by matching the key that was used to sign in with one of the keys you retrieved from your Okta Authorization Server's JWK endpoint.
+Specifically, each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the ID token header.

 If the `kid` claim does not match, it is possible that the signing keys have changed.
 Check the `jwks_uri` value in the Authorization Server metadata and try retrieving the keys again from Okta.